-The following table summarises the Vested Benefits, Actuarial Value of Accrued Benefit and assets of the pensioners in isolation.
+The following table summarises the Vested Benefits, Actuarial Value of Accrued Benefits and assets of the pensioners in isolation.
 Note that the assets and liabilities below were also included in the results shown on the previous page and the remainder of the report.

-24 November 2020 30 September 2021 Amount (\$) Index Amount (\$) Index Vested Benefit 7,435,043 100% 7,333,423 100% Actuarial Value of Accrued Benefits 7,435,043 100% 7,333,423 100% Assets (assuming the pension was funded) 7,435,043 7,333,423 Asset invested in Sunsuper Balanced option 6,703,161 7,395,880
+24 November 2020 1 July 2023 Amount (\$) Index Amount (\$) Index Vested Benefit 7,435,043 100% 7,937,975 100% Actuarial Value of Accrued Benefits 7,435,043 100% 7,937,975 100% Assets (assuming the pension was fully funded) 7,435,043 7,937,975 Assets invested in Balanced Investment option for retirement income 6,703,161 8,274,376

-^{} In practice, there is a separate asset for the pensioners and are provided with an investment return which has no investment earnings tax payable.
+^{} In practice, the assets are not segregated from the rest of the Assets of the Plan, however they are provided an investment return which has no investment earnings tax payable.

-Note that regular pension rebalancing is required to ensure that assets supporting pension liabilities are maintained at a similar level, which will be reviewed each year (as pension liabilities will be calculated on a yearly basis for AASB1056 purposes even if an APRA exemption is received for regular annual actuarial investigations between triennial investigations) considering experience versus assumptions (particularly investment returns, pension increase rate and longevity or mortality of pensioners and their spouses, if applicable).
-As at the valuation date, the pension assets are just slightly above the pension liabilities and therefore no asset rebalancing is required.
+Note that regular pension rebalancing is required to ensure that assets supporting pension liabilities are maintained at a similar level, which will be reviewed each year (as pension liabilities will be calculated on a yearly basis for AASB1056 purposes even if there is an APRA exemption to perform regular annual actuarial investigations between triennial investigations) considering experience versus assumptions (particularly investment returns, pension increase rate and longevity or mortality of pensioners and their spouses, if applicable).
+As the pension liabilities are less than the assets held in the non-taxed earnings investment and considering that the pension assets have earned 2.83 percent from the date of this investigation to 11 December 2023 and considering the take-up of the pension by one exiting member post the valuation date, I recommend that \$300,000 of the assets be moved from the pensioner investment to the standard DB active investment.